adropofilm/ex_api_spec_converter/README.md

 # ExApiSpecConverter

-Elixir Based API Spec Converter that can be used with [phoenix_swagger](https://hexdocs.pm/phoenix_swagger/getting-started.html) to generate in-line documentation to host on Postman Docs.
+Elixir Based API Spec Converter that can be used with [phoenix_swagger](https://hexdocs.pm/phoenix_swagger/getting-started.html) to generate in-line documentation.
+You can also use it push your converted Postman 2 specs to Postman Docs. :)

 ## Installation